AlexanderProchnow/idem/code/idiom_finding/README.md

 ## Lemmatization approach

-Our lemmatization approach is described in out paper.
+Our lemmatization approach is described in our paper.

 ## DISC

 The DISC model is suitable for sequence labelling.
 The original repository can be found on [github](https://github.com/zzeng13/DISC).
-The added files for this project are `disc_idiom_finder.py` and `idioment_eval.ipynb`.
+The added files for this project are `idiom_finder.py`, `disc_idiom_finder.py` and `ensemble_finder.py`.

 Find the paper about the DISC model below:
 ```